|How to Crossdress and Keep a Happy Marriage or A Wife’s Unconditional Lo

 It took me 9 months to truly get over being utterly rejected by my wife when I revealed to her my returned emotions that I felt over 3 years ago for crossdressing.
 I believed that if she loved me totally and unconditionally, surely the clothes would make no difference.
 However, I was wrong.
 Completely far from it, actually.
 For a future together with my wife, I would have to remain fully male, which hurt me.

-Telling my wife this secret was one of the hardest thing I have ever done and it did not go as well as I had hoped.
+Telling my wife this secret was one of the hardest things I have ever done and it did not go as well as I had hoped.
 My wife’s reaction to my well planned and honest reveal was, to threaten suicide.
 Somewhere along the lines: ‘I can’t live with you but, I can’t live without you’ followed by 36 hours in bed crying.
-Devastating to say the least.
+Devastating, to say the least.
 It was truly a tough choice deciding between stopping dressing altogether and continuing and risking my marriage.
 Then again, there was always the option to continue carefully and non-confrontationally by dressing without letting my wife know.
 So, at the end of the day my decision was, to continue dressing, but out of view.

 Some slips inevitably happened and the mutual hurt came flooding back in like a tidal wave.
 Each time though, the emotions and reactions became less severe.

 That was almost 4 years ago.
-It has been a long, thoughtful, and cautious endeavour to get where we are today; with a form of Don’t Ask, Don’t Tell (DADT) arrangement.
+It has been a long, thoughtful, and cautious endeavor to get where we are today; with a form of Don’t Ask, Don’t Tell (DADT) arrangement.
 I’m out dressed 4 or so days a week and use a storage facility to change.
 My wife doesn’t want to see me dressed, know that I dress, or talk about dressing.
 Period.
-Yet she knows, for example: where my clothes are, that I launder them, that I remove hair, shape eyebrows, and that I travel for work with a very large suit case.
+Yet she knows, for example: where my clothes are, that I launder them, that I remove hair, shape eyebrows, and that I travel for work with a very large suitcase.

 As much as I wish I could exchange words about my femme life with my best friend, we remain thoughtful of each other’s wishes too, don’t ask, don’t tell.
 There is no point in trying to win my wife over to participate in my femme world at this point.
 Pressing could only undo all the good steady progress we have worked up to.
 There are times that I have tried, but the outcome was always a renewed feeling of rejection.
 However, I understand my wife’s feelings and do not resent her for not accepting my femme world.

 I am grateful we have reached this period in our lives where we can find mutual peace and happiness in our relationship.
 I cannot and will never push her into something that she cannot accept.
 By not pushing, I have the space to live my femme life.
-Equally she knows the importance of dressing to me and I never feel any negative thoughts or pressures from her to get me to stop dressing; even though, I know she is not accepting of the idea.
+Equally, she knows the importance of dressing to me and I never feel any negative thoughts or pressures from her to get me to stop dressing; even though, I know she is not accepting of the idea.
 This is true unconditional love-being able to see past something you cannot understand because of the love you share for one another.

 Love can be unconditional – just not always in the same way that we might hope.

 I hope my story can help any of you out there struggling with the same thing.
 Remember, just because you cannot get your spouse to understand your needs, does not mean she does not love you.
-Try this approach and see if you can work your way up to reaching a balance in your relationship.
+Try this approach and see if you can work your way up to reach a balance in your relationship.